dCache/dcache-book2/config-SRM.md

 ### srm.limits.request.scheduler.ready.max, srm.limits.request.put.scheduler.ready.max, srm.limits.request.scheduler.ready-queue.size and srm.limits.request.put.scheduler.ready-queue.size

 `srm.limits.request.scheduler.ready.max` and `srm.limits.request.put.scheduler.ready.max` specify the maximum number of the files for which the transfer URLs will be computed and given to the users in response to SRM get (srmPrepareToGet) and put (srmPrepareToPut) requests.
 The rest of the files that are ready to be transfered are put on the `Ready` queues, the maximum length of these queues are controlled by `srm.limits.request.scheduler.ready-queue.size` and `srm.limits.request.put.scheduler.ready-queue.size` parameters.
-These parameters should be set according to the capacity of the system, and are usually greater than the maximum number of the GRIDFTP transfers that this DCACHE instance GRIDFTP doors can sustain.
+These parameters should be set according to the capacity of the system, and are usually greater than the maximum number of the GRIDFTP transfers that this dCache instance GRIDFTP doors can sustain.

 Usage example: